 meaning "gadfly", indicating an annoying person.

-Locational name that designates those who came from Taranto, a city in southeast Italy... [more]
+Locational name that designated those who came from Taranto, a city in southeast Italy... [more]

-From a place name Taverna, common in different parts of Italy.
+From the place name Taverna, common in different parts of Italy.

 Occupational surname meaning "weaver", ultimately from Latin texarius